abraaod/Inside_Threat/README.md

 - Open the folder with the code on terminal.
 Code: ```javac *.java``` and then ```java Home```.
 Done!

 # Execute
-There's a manual on this repository, teaching step-to-step.
+There's a manual on this repository, teaching step-to-step. (only in Portuguese)

 # Authors
 Abraao Vitor L. Dantas (abraaovld@gmail.com)